AttilaVural/AttilaVural.github.io/docs/security/index.md

-# IT/OT security & its role in pharma
+# Security in a pharma context

-## What is ...